Penn State vs Northwestern Prediction and Odds - Week 5 Preview | Times Leader

 Get In on the Action With DraftKings’ Exciting Promo Offer

-New users looking to bet on the NFL can unlock $200 in Bonus Bets + Up to $150 in No Sweat Bets on DraftKings simply by placing a $5 bet.
+New users looking to bet on college football can unlock $200 in Bonus Bets + up to $150 in No Sweat Bets on DraftKings simply by placing a $5 bet.
 Just click here and sign up to activate DraftKings’ promo.

-Not impressed?
-Take a look at some of the best betting promotions and deals to enhance your sports betting experience.
+Want more?
+Take a look at some of the best sports betting promotions and deals to enhance your sports betting experience.
 Don’t miss out on these amazing opportunities to get more value out of your wagers.

 Penn State vs. Northwestern Odds